paolodeangelis/Enhancing_ReaxFF/README.md

 ## Contributing

-At the moment the contribution to this codes is close since all the work is under peer-review revision.
+At the moment the contribution to this repository is closed since all the work is under peer-review revision.

 ## How to Cite

-If you use the protocol or part of in this repository for your work, please cite it using the following BibTeX entry:
+If you use the protocol or part of this repository for your work, please cite it using the following BibTeX entry:

 ```bibtex
 @software{EnhancingReaxFF,